PKU-EPIC/DexGraspNet/README.md

 ```

 This reads in the generated grasps from the previous step and validates them in isaac.
 They start in the T, R, theta from before ("pregrasp"), then we use pytorch to compute finger target positions, then set joint PD targets ("close the hand").
 We can either validate with NO_GRAVITY_SHAKING or GRAVITY_IN_6_DIRS.
 We are also doing a canonicalization step where we adjust the hand slightly from the original T, R, theta so that the close fingers are a fixed distance away from the object (5mm), and then the fingers each move in by a fixed distance (10mm).
 This consistency would help us when training the learned metric so that the "grasp trajectory lengths" are all equal (rather than having each finger move in a different distance).
 This is still in development, may need to be thought through so more if this needs to be adjusted.

+To validate 500 grasps (500 grasps per object), takes ~13 seconds on ws-13 (RTX A4000) but 3 min on ws-1 (TITAN Xp).
+If have faster one, can validate 1M grasps in about 7 hours.
+Very fast with better hardware.

 Things that may be adjusted:
 * Do a better validation check of self penetration or object penetration